cycy96/Scratch_project/README.md

 <br>
 🔹  Wrote first program in C by typing "Hello, world!" into hello.c.
 <br>
-🔹  Wrote first program in C by creating a pyramid from Super Mario Brothers into mario.c.
+🔹  Wrote a program in C by creating a pyramid from Super Mario Brothers into mario.c.
 <br>
 🔹  Wrote a program in C that prompts the user for a credit card number and then reports whether it is a valid American Express, MasterCard, or Visa card number. (credit.c)